davidsprice/Malaria-Detector-CNN/README.md

 ## Results

+The results were very good and above the 80% mark established as a goal during the proposal.
+The 1-layer CNN used for benchmarking came in with an accuracy of 89.95% while the 3-layer fully connected CNN came in with an accuracy of 95.17%.
+The extra computational time was minimal, thus supporting the case of using a 3-layer model for the higher accuracy.
+In both cases, the ROC and CM results were in alignment with the benchmark and full model accuracies.

 ### Benchmark
 A benchmark was established using a 1-layer CNN.
 The model design is shown in Appendix A.